kunindustries/kunindustries.github.io/about.md

 permalink: /about
 ---

-Kun Industries is basically just a way to keep our business operations separate from our personal operations.
-That isn't to say it's not serious, however.
+Kun Industries is the wrapper for many different, separate operations.
+All of which have a common theme:

 <!-- the following semicolon may not be correct. i'm not for sure, but i'm not going to look it up. if you believe this semicolon was written in error, please contact support@kunindustries.com -->
 The main drive behind Kun Industries is to be good people.
-We want to help people, and make people happy; and we want to do it right.
+We want to help people, make things better, and do it all right.
+Quality and respect are our highest priorities.

 Contact Email: contact@kunindustries.com
 Support Email: support@kunindustries.com